-Financial expenses increased by 6.3% compared to the previous year, reaching €66m.
+Financial expenses increased by 6.3% compared to the previous year, reaching €66 m.
 The aforementioned increase resulted from the increase in interest rates and expenses incurred in obtaining new credit facilities to be utilized for the refinancing of the existing debt facilities.
-It should be noted that financial expenses for 2010 include an amount of €7.4m in pre-tax early repayment fees incurred by the Group's early repayment of the private placement undertaken with private bond holders in the
+It should be noted that financial expenses for 2010 include an amount of €7.4 m in pre-tax early repayment fees incurred by the Group's early repayment of the private placement undertaken with private bond holders in the USA.

-Titan's strict focus on the prioritization of investments and the containment of working capital led in 2011 to the generation of €206m of free cash flow from operating activities.
-As a result, Group net debt was further reduced by €69m in 2011 and stood at €708m at the end of the year, posting therefore a total reduction of €406m since December 2008.
+Titan's strict focus on the prioritization of investments and the containment of working capital led in 2011 to the generation of \in 206 m of free cash flow from operating activities.
+As a result, Group net debt was further reduced by \in 69 m in 2011 and stood at \in 708 m at the end of the year, posting therefore a total reduction of \in 406 m since December 2008.